niqodea/breadcrumbs/README.md

-# Breadcrumbs: Intuitive Symlink Navigation Philosophy
+# Breadcrumbs
 <img align="right" src="assets/logo.svg" width="200" align="right" alt="Breadcrumbs Logo">

 > *Making symlinks intuitive and maintainable.*

-Breadcrumbs is more than just a script — it embodies a philosophy aimed at simplifying "upward" navigations in directory hierarchies.
-By replacing the often confusing `../` sequences in symlinks with clearer "breadcrumbs" markers, we offer a straightforward approach to understanding and managing links.
+Breadcrumbs offers a simpler way to move up in directory hierarchies by using symbolic links with easy-to-understand "breadcrumbs" markers.
+This replaces the confusing `../` sequences, making it easier to track and manage paths.

+The repository also includes a ready-to-use script that showcases how this method works in practice.

-## Rationale
+## Concept

 ### Traditional Approach
 Consider the following directory structure: